A Selected Chronological Bibliography of Biology and Medicine

 Sieger (SE), and Lars Olson (SE) surgically transplanted parts of the adrenal

-medulla autologously into the brain of a patient with severe Parkinson's disease (60).
-The results have been promising.
+medulla autologously into the brain of a patient with severe Parkinson's disease (62).
+The

 Mihael H. Polymeropoulos (GR-US), Christian Lavedan (US),